tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 **Complexity** issues arise when target tasks are inherently difficult or when fine-tuning processes become challenging, costly, and time-consuming.
 These situations require careful planning and potentially different approaches to achieve acceptable results.

-Transfer learning can be useful for green computing
+Transfer learning can be useful for green computing in several  ways:

+1. **Resource Efficiency** - Reduced computational resources and energy consumption
+2. **Faster Training Times** - Less energy through quicker development cycles
+3. **Improved Performance with Less Data** - Reduces environmental impact of data collection
+4. **Environmental Monitoring Applications** - Direct support for climate prediction and conservation